weglide/casper/README.md

 4. Overlay geojson
 5. Serve as .jpg file

+## Data input format

+Input will be LineString of length < 1000 (ST_Simplify) in the backend before -> more points will not be visible on the static map.
+Data input could be a geojson file or WKT representation of geometry, what is more sensible?
+Geojson probably more generic?

+## Generic

+Service should be able to iterate a list of tile endpoints (Airspace, Elevation styled) and render on image.
+Specify inputs in envs.

 ## AWS lambda extension

-1. Use provided data form lambda function call instead of connecting directly to postgres.
+1. CI to deploy function to AWS Lambda, examples for Go & Rust in other repositories.
+2. Deployment package size needs to be below 50MB zipped -> python with scipy & numpy & PIL could be problematic
-5. Store .jpg file on AWS S3 and return path instead of serving as .jpg directly.
+3. Store .jpg output file on AWS S3 and return path instead of serving as .jpg directly.

 ## Examples that provide similar experience